-The Company's primary asset is the Corani Property, located in Peru.
+The Company's primary asset and only material project is the Corani Property, located in Peru.
 Within the last three years, the Company also held title to or an interest in the Santa Ana project and other exploration properties in Peru.
-Significant events that have occurred since January 1, 2016 relate to the Company's Corani Property and the Santa Ana project.
+Significant events that have occurred since January 1, 2017 relate to the Company's Corani Property and the Santa Ana project.
 A detailed description of the Corani Property is provided under the headings "Mineral Projects - Corani Silver-Zinc-Lead Property", below.